Archdiocese of San Francisco: 1983 to 2012

 Quinn reached out to gay Catholics in the archdiocese as early as 1983.
 He issued a document that asked priests to take concerns of gay people seriously.
 In it, he said he wanted gay Catholics to find "a church where he or she will find acceptance, understanding, and love."
-Priests were reminded in the letter that many gay Catholics saw their orientation as a positive.
 He supported the efforts of Most Holy Redeemer Parish in the Castro district in their efforts to reach out to the LGBTQ+ population of the neighborhood.

 Quinn regularly visited this parish, especially during the annual 40 Hours Vigil held throughout the 1980s in support of those who were HIV-positive and their caregivers.
 In 1985, Quinn initiated the Catholic Church's first institutional response to the HIV/AIDS epidemic.
 When Pope John Paul II visited San Francisco in 1987, Quinn arranged for him to meet with several HIV/AIDS patients, including a young boy.

 The damage caused by the 1989 Loma Prieta earthquake prompted the archdiocese to close a dozen parishes with severely damaged buildings.
-This plan drew the wrath of many priests, 41 of whom signed a dissenting petition.
+41 priests signed a dissenting petition.
 Quinn sold the former archiepiscopal residence and in 1992 moved into the cathedral rectory, where he lived with fellow clergy until his retirement.
-In August 1995, Archbishop William Levada from the Archdiocese of Portland was appointed coadjutor archbishop of San Francisco by John Paul II to assist Quinn.
+In August 1995, Archbishop William Levada from the Archdiocese of Portland was appointed coadjutor archbishop of San Francisco to assist Quinn.

-When Quinn retired in December 1995, Levada automatically succeeded him as archbishop of San Francisco.
+When Quinn retired in December 1995, Levada succeeded him.
 In 1996, Patrick O'Shea, a former advisor to Quinn, was charged with embezzling over $260,000 in donations from the archdiocese.
 In 2004, O'Shea pleaded guilty and was sentenced to time served in prison for molestation charges and ordered to pay $187,000 back to the archdiocese.
 In 2005, Pope Benedict XVI named Levada as prefect of the Congregation for the Doctrine of the Faith in Rome.
 To replace Levada In San Francisco, the pope named Bishop George Niederauer of Salt Lake City.